NeXTormer/mosaic-rag/README.md

     Text column in the [`PipelineIntermediate`](#pipelineintermediate) to remove the punctuation.

 -   **`output_column`**
-    Destination column for punctuation-free text in the [`PipelineIntermediate`](#pipelineintermediate).
+    The name of the column where the cleaned results of this pipeline step should be stored in the [`PipelineIntermediate`](#pipelineintermediate).

 -   **`process_query`**
     Boolean (`Yes`/`No`): Whether to also remove punctuation from the search query.
-Yes -> remove punctuation in the query, No -> do not remove punctuation in the query
+Yes -> remove punctuation in the query, No -> do not remove punctuation in the query.
+This parameter has to be a string for frontend reasons.

 ----------